D-Talbot/startup/README.md

 How I will be using each of the required technologies:
 - **HTML** - Uses correct HTML structure for application.
 Four HTML pages: Login, Play, Scoreboard, and the About Page.
 Displaying the virtual duck, word underscores, and interactive buttons.
 - **CSS** -Styling the game for a visually appealing and responsive design.
 Each page uses good design choices such as whitespace, colors, typography, and contrast.
-- **JavaScript** - Provides various displays for each page.
-Includes user interaction for guessing letters via clickable alphabet buttons and logic for revealing correct guesses and tracking incorrect ones. (ex: interactive gameplay, letter selection, and text updates.)
-- **Service** - Backend service with endpoints for:
-  - login
-  - retrieving scores (including the date, names, etc.)
-- **DB/Authentication** - Stores both the users and the date in the database.
-Authentication through registration and and login with credentials securely stored in the database.
-- **WebSocket** - After a user plays, they can check the scoreboard for their rank and their data is rendered each time a user starts/ends a game.
-Facilitating real-time communication between the client and server.
-Ensuring instant updates on word progress, duck reactions, and game events.
-- **React** - Application ported to use the React web framework.

 ## HTML Deliverable
 ➡️  For this deliverable I built out the basic content/structure of my application using HTML